isfyx/Naja/README.md

 ## Build Instructions

-Naja was developed using Premake 5.0.0-alpha15, available for download at https://premake.github.io/.
+Naja is currently being developed using Premake 5.0.0-alpha15, available for download at https://premake.github.io/.

-To generate makefiles and build the project with make, simply run:
+To generate makefiles and build the project, simply run:

     $ premake gmake && make